-What Is a Cold Chain Monitoring Sytem?
+What Is a Shipment Temperature Monitoring System?

 Cold chain monitoring also known as freight temperature tracking is the system of monitoring and controlling the transportation of temperature-sensitive products through the supply chain journey.